Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted.md

 ---
 # Self-hosted server

-You can deploy 2FAuth on your own web server, virtual or not, whether on your local computer or a web host.
+You can deploy 2FAuth on your own web server, whether on your local computer or a web host.
-The following guide describes how to proceed and give basic configurations for both NGINX and Apache2 web servers.
+The following guide describes how to proceed and gives basic configurations for both NGINX and Apache2 web servers.

 ## Requirements

 ### HTTP server

 __Apache__ and __NGINX__ are the most popular web servers.
-If you rent a server or a web hosting you probably already have one of them installed.
-If you plan to use your own machine and need help to install and configure it please consider searching the Web, there is many tutorials to guide you through.
+If you rent a server or web hosting, you probably already have one of them installed.
+If you plan to use your own machine and need help installing and configuring a web server, please consider searching the Web, as there are many tutorials to guide you through.

 - <a href="https://www.google.com/search?q=install+apache2" target="_blank">Google search for `install apache2`</a>
 - <a href="https://www.google.com/search?q=install+nginx" target="_blank">Google search for `install nginx`</a>